canonical/k8s-operator/docs/releases/stable/index.md

 At the end of the first week and assuming all major blockers are resolved, the release is passed over to Solutions QA (SQA) for sign-off.
 This is done by [publishing a CI release](https://github.com/charmed-kubernetes/jenkins/releases/new) with a new `1.xx` tag and informing SQA of that tag.
-They will then have the remaining week to test and file bugs so engineering can work towards getting them resolved prior to stable release.
+The SQA team will have the remaining week to test and file bugs so engineering can work towards getting them resolved prior to stable release.